-Almost all alexithymia studies reveal that males are equally able to identify feelings in self and others, but occasional studies show that males are less able (or willing) to provide lengthy descriptions of the feelings they have successfully identified.
-What this means is that like women men can equally identify feelings such as jealousy, hatred, anxiety, fear, sadness, love, joy, envy and the like but they may not indulge a longer verbal description, preferring instead to thoughtfully act to modulate the intensity of emotions.
-This action empathy is in no way inferior to verbal empathy, and either of these responses, typically employed by males or females respectively, can successfully modulate emotional arousal to desired levels.
+Almost all alexithymia studies reveal that males are equally able to identify feelings in self and others, but occasional studies show that males are less able (or willing!) to provide lengthy descriptions of the feelings they have successfully identified.
+What this means is that like women men can equally identify feelings like jealousy, hatred, anxiety, fear, sadness, love, joy, envy and the like but they may not indulge a longer verbal description, preferring instead to thoughtfully act to modulate the intensity of emotions.
+Action empathy is in no way inferior to verbal empathy, and either of the responses employed typically by males (action) or females (talking) can successfully modulate emotional arousal to desired levels.

 According to College of New Jersey psychologist Mark Kiselica, past president of the American Psychological Association’s Society for the Psychological Study of Men and Masculinity, most men are not alexithymic: “it is not a norm”.